 Squeaky-clean non-skid is paramount to a safe boating experience.
 Allowing dirt and grime to build up in the valleys of a non-skid’s textured surface decreases its effectiveness, which on a pitching deck can result in a nasty fall or a one-way slip into the drink.
 Stepping aboard a dirty boat is also a downer.
-But beyond esthetics, dirt and grime, under the press of a deck shoe, act as an abrasive that can wear your non-skid out—another reason to keep it clean.
+Another reason to keep it clean beyond esthetics, dirt and grime under the press of a deck shoe act as an abrasive that can wear your non-skid out.

 When selecting a cleaning product for your boat, consider environmentally sustainable formulas, such as our Pure Oceans® line of products, which include our Citrus Boat Soap and Pure Oceans Non-Skid Deck Cleaner with PTEF.
 Both of these products are formulated for maximum effectiveness and use low-toxicity ingredients that minimize harm to the environment.

 This article summarizes how to clean four types of non-skid:

 Sustainable products help to reduce our impact on the marine environment.

 Both molded-in and aftermarket rolled-on gelcoat non-skid provide the ideal home for dirt and grime that tends to collect in the valleys of the non-skid pattern, where it can be hard to remove.

 Cleaning gelcoat non-skid involves the removal of surface dirt and stains.
 This can be a one-, two- or three-step procedure, depending on how stubborn the dirt and stains are to remove.
 After completing step one, two, or three (as the situation dictates) you can, depending of the condition of your non-skid, move on to an optional step four.